Yardage: 7229 | 6721 | 6365 | 5543

 Routed directly towards Mt.
 Evans, this beautiful par 3 will provide players with a spectacular panoramic view of the Front Range.
 For most players, the tee shot will call for a carry over a creek to the green which is tucked at the edge of the wetlands.
 With bunkers and hazard surrounding all but the front of the green, the tee shot should not be taken lightly.
 Once on the oversized green, players will face a variety of undulations and slopes as they try to hole their putt.

 The sixteenth is another staff favorite.
-Designed around a number of large mature trees, this dogleg left par 4 is reminiscent of many classic park style private courses.
+Designed around a number of large mature trees, this dogleg left par 4 is reminiscent of a classic parkland hole.
 The tee shot will require players to aim towards the right side of the fairway to avoid having to play their second shot around the cluster of 50’ oak trees on the left.
 Players will face a challenging downhill approach shot to a green surrounded by bunkers.
 Although not overly undulating, the green provides plenty of interesting lines and looks at the hole.

 The long uphill seventeenth hole may well be the most challenging par 3 on the golf course.
 The upside down bowl shaped green, while free of bunkers directly in front, is framed with a visually stunning bunker complex on the left side and a stand of pine trees directly behind the green.
 Players will be well rewarded by knocking their tee shot close to the hole, as longer putts on this green are difficult to get down in two.

 Perhaps the most interesting hole on the golf course, the par 5 finishing hole provides plenty of visual stimulation standing on the tee.
 Faced with a carry over native grasses, and tee boxes that orient players toward the left hand fairway bunker, players will have to make a conscious effort to make sure they aim their tee shot towards the fat part of the fairway.
 Players will face an intimidating second shot uphill to a blind landing area.
 The safe shot is to aim towards the left side of the fairway to ensure an unobstructed approach shot to the green.
-Players failing to leave their second shot far enough to the left will need to navigate the pine tree planted in the middle of the fairway in front of the green.
 The green is relatively small, and players who play the hole correctly will have a good chance of finishing with birdie.